vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 $ vue add unit-jest
 ```

-This will take care of installing and configuring jest to work in a Vue project.
-Let's write a few tests to our `invoice.ts` module.
+That will take care of installing and configuring jest to work in a Vue project.
+Let's write a few tests to our `Invoice` module.

 ```typescript
 // tests/unit/modules/invoice.spec.ts